ArenRedd/arenredd.github.io/_posts/2025-05-06-kali-arch-shared-partition.md

 ### **Final Thought**

-****This is true sysadmin sorcery—two Linux distros, one shared playground.
+****This is true sysadmin sorcery—two linux distros, one shared playground.
 Efficiency.
 Elegance.
 Hackery.

 Now, go forth and dual-boot like a pro.